HongweiZhang2858/PPL/README.md

 # PPL
-The repos itory for the ''Progressive Perception Learning for Main Coronary Segmentation in X-ray Angiography''.
+The repository is for the ''Progressive Perception Learning for Main Coronary Segmentation in X-ray Angiography''.